GdoongMathew/LF2_RL/README.md

 ## Notice
-*  Before running the script, setup your gamemode to "VS Mode" and select your character first.
+*  Before training/testing, setup your gamemode to "VS Mode" and select your character first.
 * Please ALWAYS put lf2 windows on top, otherwise you may result in random words typed in your focused window.(May be fixed in future updates.)